WheatOnToast/quake2-tf2-mod/README.md

 How to play mod:

 - Just place the mod and shortcut into your Quake 2 folder
+- Make sure to copy and put "pak0.pak" within your "tf2-mod" folder
 - If shortcut doesn't work just boot up your mod by opening vanilla Q2
 - Once the mod is working, create a simple deathmatch game and the mod will do its magic :)